softwaremill/ox/doc/retries.md

     - a non-erroneous outcome of the `operation` should be considered a success (if not, the `operation` would be retried),
     - an erroneous outcome of the `operation` should be retried or fail fast.
+- a `onRetry`, which is a callback function that is invoked after each attempt to execute the operation.
+It is used to perform any necessary actions or checks after each attempt, regardless of whether the attempt was successful or not.

 The available schedules are defined in the `Schedule` object.
 Each schedule has a finite and an infinite variant.